 - You can also do some research online.
 Making informed decisions regarding your money and creating a plan should go a long way toward alleviating your anxieties.

-Be gentle with yourself.
-You may have suffered from financial abuse, or even have made mistakes in the past and your finances might not be in the shape you’d like them to be.
-However, you’re trying and making proactive steps toward improving your situation.
+Whether you’ve suffered from financial abuse, or even if you have personally made mistakes in the past, you’re on your way to moving in a better direction, While your finances might not be in the shape you’d like them to be right now, you’re trying and taking proactive steps toward improving your situation.
 That means an awful lot.

 Here’s a video on financial abuse that may help you.